-- 1. Cops in Shops: A well-publicized enforcement effort in which undercover law enforcement officers are placed in retail alcohol outlets. - 2.
-Shoulder tap operations: Trained young people (decoys) approach individuals outside of retail alcohol outlets and ask them to make an alcohol purchase. - 3.
-Party patrol operations or programs: Operations that identify underage drinking parties, make arrests and issue citations, and safely disperse participants. - 4.
-Underage alcohol-related fatality investigations: Investigations to determine the source of alcohol ingested by fatally injured minors.
+- 1. Cops in Shops-In this well-publicized enforcement effort, undercover law enforcement officers are placed in retail alcohol outlets to observe potential sales to minors. - 2.
+Shoulder tap operations-Trained young people (decoys) approach individuals outside of retail alcohol outlets and ask them to make an alcohol purchase. - 3.
+Party patrol operations or programs-Operations that identify underage drinking parties, make arrests and issue citations, and safely disperse participants. - 4.
+Underage alcohol-related fatality investigations-These investigations are done to determine the source of alcohol ingested by fatally injured minors.